MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ### [Connect a classic account with the API](#tab/connectapi)

-1. Invoke Create or Update Account ARM API for your account
+1. Invoke Create or Update Account ARM API for your account.
+In the request body, set the *storageServices* property with the new storage account you’ve created, and set the *accountId* property with the account ID of the AVI Classic account.

     ```REST API
     PUT https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.VideoIndexer/accounts/{accountName}?api-version=2024-01-01
     ```

     See [Accounts - Create Or Update - REST API (Azure Azure Video Indexer)](/rest/api/videoindexer/accounts/create-or-update?view=rest-videoindexer-2024-01-01&tabs=HTTP&preserve-view=true) for more information.

-    1. Set the *storageServices* properties with the new storage account you’ve created.
-    1. Set the *accountId* property within the account ID of the AVI Classic account.
 1. Opt in to migration process by invoking Start Account Migration API

     ```REST API